LAST UPDATED: February 14, 2021

 PUBLISHED ON February 14, 2021

 With modern advances in design, tent camping has become easier and more enjoyable than ever.
 The new generation of instant tents are quick to set up with very little effort.
 The instant tent is often easier to set up than the air mattress that goes inside of it.
 As they continue to grow in popularity, the options for instant tents have become more numerous and diverse.
-Here, we examine some of the best instant tents currently on the market.
+We examine some of the best instant tents currently on the market in our guide below.

 - This tent features inverted seams and welded corners that keep it watertight